ada-popovic/markdown_archive/README.md

 **Emotional charge**

-Snow can, depending on the cintext it appears in, evoke both positive and negative connections.
+Snow can, depending on the context it appears in, evoke both positive and negative connections.
+For example, most people have positive associations with Christmas period or family ski trips.
+On the other side of the spectrum there is excessive snow that causes traffic or [death of the whole Napoleon's army](https://medium.com/war-is-boring/if-you-think-your-winter-is-bad-napoleon-had-it-way-worse-3e18b89a4d92).

 | positive | negative |
 |--|--|